cedemaagd/cedemaagd/README.md

 ## Chris deMaagd, MS

-Versatile technical writer with over 15 years of experience at Citrix, Microsoft, Tableau Software and more.
+Versatile technical writer with over 15 years of experience at Citrix, Tableau Software, Microsoft and and more.
 Currently studying APIs at [idratherbewriting.com](https://idratherbewriting.com/learnapidoc/#stay-updated) and cybersecurity at [Coursera](https://www.coursera.org/professional-certificates/google-cybersecurity).

 ## ✍️ Writing portfolio

-Click any of the links below to view a writing sample from my technical writing career.
+Click the below links to view writing samples from my technical writing career.

 ### Technical communications